digitalmaster/roam-memo/README.md

 ### Installation

-Just install through Roam Depot, then go to settings and configure the page tags you want to use for reviews and that's it.
+Just install through Roam Depot, then go to settings and configure the page tags you want to use for reviews (default is `#memo`) and that's it.
 Enjoy.

 ### Features